layer5io/layer5/collections/_blogs/2020-04-26-getting-started-with-mesheryctl.md

 We believe we have not missed any of the popular platforms for what it’s worth, we will be rolling out support for RaspberryPi & OpenShift soon 🎉🎉🎉.

-If you are thinking about the requirements you would have to run mesheryctl, so to your surprise, to successfully run mesheryctl you will only need :
+If you are thinking about the requirements you would have to run `mesheryctl`, so to your surprise, to successfully run `mesheryctl` you will only need :

 - A running Docker Daemon.